Fuglede30/Fuglede30.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: 'Assignment 2: The San Fransisco crime crawl – Where Data Meets Drama!'
+title: 'Brake the System: Outsmarting urban traffic in NY & LA'
 ---

-# Suspect: The Dataset
+# Under the Hood: The Dataset
-In this one-pager, we explore distinct temporal patterns in crimes across San Francisco — focusing on Robbery, Assault, and Weapon Law crimes.
-What if the timing of these crimes could tell us more than the crimes themselves?
+In this one-pager, we explore the temporal rhythms of traffic congestion across major U.S. cities—zeroing in on New York and Los Angeles.
+What if the when of traffic mattered just as much as the where?

-To support this exploration, the dataset used in this analysis consists of reported crime incidents in San Fransisco from 2003 till present and is sourced from the [San Fransisco Police Department Incident Reports](https://data.sfgov.org/browse?category=Public+Safety&sortBy=relevance&page=1&pageSize=20).
-The data was accessed on June 2, 2025, which serves as the cutoff date.
-To ensure consistency and complete annual coverage, we focus exclusively on data from 2003 to 2024.
+To drive this analysis, we use the U.S. Traffic Congestions (2016–2022) dataset, compiled by Sobhan Moosavi.
+It contains detailed records of congestion incidents across major urban areas, based on real-time traffic reports.
+The dataset was last accessed on May 10, 2025.
+For consistency and completeness, our analysis focuses exclusively on congestion data from 2016 through 2022—the full available range.

 ## Top Congestion Hotspots in New York